10 Bilingual Picture Books to Celebrate Hispanic Heritage

 October 2, 2019

-¡Feliz mes de la herencia hispana!
-Each year we celebrate Hispanic Heritage month between September 15th and October 15th.
-It’s a great time to celebrate our unique culture and language, and also recognize the important contributions Hispanic-Americans have made to our country.
-And what better way to celebrate with our kids than by reading fun bilingual picture books to celebrate Hispanic Heritage Month.
-Today I’ve rounded up some of my favorite bilingual picture books to help you and your little ones celebrate our Latino culture and history with fun and inspirational stories — from simple tales to biographies — that will also help your little ones learn our Spanish language.
+Reading with our kids is a great way to celebrate our unique Latino culture and language.
+It’s also a great opportunity to recognize the important contributions Hispanic-Americans have made to our country.
+Today I’ve rounded up some of my favorite bilingual picture books to help you and your little ones celebrate our Latino culture and history through fun and inspirational stories — from simple board books to biographies — that will also help your little ones learn our Spanish language.
 Read on!

 Some of you may or may not know that I often review bilingual books for Common Sense Media — a trusted online resource for entertainment and technology recommendations for families, including children’s book recommendations.
 Below is a list of 10 great bilingual picture books I’ve recently had the great pleasure of reviewing.
 These are texts that I’ve carefully examined and read with my own kids.
 I highly recommend these to families looking for quality bilingual picture books to share with their kids.
 I think you’ll love these as much as we do!

 Why Read in Spanish?